emiliogrv/tiny-swapi-client/README.md

 This is a very simple test of a client for SWAPI.co showing all people with their species and some information.

-This project is powered with Vue.js, axios, buefy, lodash, vuex and SWAPI
+This project is powered with Vue.js, axios, buefy, lodash, vuex, SWAPI and fontawesome.

 [Demo](https://emiliogrv.github.io/tiny-swapi-client/)